whoiskumaratul/GeoOccupy/README.md

 <br>https://twitter.com/whoiskumaratul
 <br>https://linkedIn.com/in/whoiskumaratul
 <br>
-<br>In the last stage i got stuck finally i found aniket and he fixed it.
+<br>Some error was coming to the tool and finally Aniket fixed it.
 <br>Aniket https://www.linkedin.com/in/aniket-mishra-932408187